dnegometyanov/commissions-calculator/README.md

    To support this, we need to create a separate service outside of rules (somewhere on the CommissionsCalculator probably) that updates the state independently from rules.

  - `UserCalculationStateRepositoryInterface` works with `WeeklyStateCollectionInterface`, so it cannot handle new types states at its current implementation.
 We need to refactor it to return / persist rules of any type we need.
+For example, to have matching methods (interfaces) for each state type.

 ## Build container and install composer dependencies